fiskaltrust/middleware-demo/src/fr/README.md

 # Console Application for France
 The existing projects relate exclusively to the Austrian market and legislation.
-You need a configured and active queue for the applications, which is creatable in [https://portal.fiskaltrust.fr](Portal).
+You need a configured and active queue for the applications, which is creatable in [Portal](https://portal.fiskaltrust.fr).

 For all available executable applications you need the CashBoxId and the AccessToken.
-Both values can be found in the portal [https://portal.fiskaltrust.fr].
+Both values can be found in the [portal](https://portal.fiskaltrust.fr).

 ## REST
 You can display the documents for the categories for